learning-zone/python-basics/README.md

 ## Q. How do I make a Python script executable on UNIX?

 You need to do two things:
-The script file's mode must be executable and the first line must begin with "#!" followed by the path of the Python interpreter.
+The script file\'s mode must be executable and the first line must begin with "#!" followed by the path of the Python interpreter.
 - The first is done by executing chmod +x scriptfile or perhaps chmod 755 'script' file.
 - The second can be done in a number of ways.